aghoshpro/OntoRaster/README.md

 * Metadata are stored in `raster_lookup` table as shown below.
 * `raster_lookup` <img src="diagrams/raster_lookup.png">

-* Ideally any n-D gridded raster data of geospatial domain should work.
+* Ideally any 3-D gridded raster data of geospatial domain should work with the addition of relevant mappings.